jameshughes89/cs101/site/topics/objects/introduction.rst

 .. code-block:: python
     :linenos:

+    class Circle:

+        # init and/or other methods not shown for brevity

         def diameter(self) -> float:
             """
             Calculate and return the diameter of the Circle based on its radius.